temporalio/edu-converters-python-code/exercises/custom-converter/README.md

    Make this change to the `client.Options{}` block in both `starter.py` and `worker.py`, then restart your worker and re-run your Workflow.
-2. Run `temporal workflow show -w converters_workflowID` once more to get what will now be stock, unencrypted output following your Composite Data Converter logic:
+2. Run `temporal workflow show -w encryption-workflow-id` once more to get what will now be stock, unencrypted output following your Composite Data Converter logic:

    ```